via-profit-services/website/docs/core/v2.0.x/connections.md

-# Connections
+# Connections and cursor pagination

 The core contains a set of types, methods and resolvers that will facilitate the creation and handling of connections as described in the [specification](https://relay.dev/graphql/connections.htm).
+Contains helpers for implementing cursor pagination and legacy pagination by offset/limit.

+**Note: you can use our approach or come up with your own.
+Everything described below is only a recommendation.
+You have the right to act at your discretion.**

 In order to create a connection, you must first declare a schema:

-Модуль позволяет использовать пагинацию на курсорах и класический подход одновременно

-_Note: GraphQL types OrderDirection, Connection, PageInfo, Edge, Node and etc. already declared in Core typedefs (see: [TypeDefs](./type-defs.md))_
+_Note: GraphQL types OrderDirection, Connection, PageInfo, Edge, Node and etc. already declared in Core typedefs (see: [TypeDefs](./typedefs.md))_

 ```graphql
 type Query {